deividAlfa/Alfa166Bluetooth/Readme.md

 The tape controller will detect a jam in the tape mechanism if more than 3 tracks are skipped quickly, so, to avoid that, an adittional 1.2 second delay is added after the 3rd fast skip.<br>
 This delay is only needed if the tape doesn't play for at least 2 seconds between a track change.<br>
-The user doesn't need to be aware, all is handled by the firmware.
-But you will notice that after the 3rd fast skip, the next one delays a bit more.<br>
+You will notice that after the 3rd fast skip, the next one delays a bit more.<br>
 The counter is resetted after the delay or 2 seconds in play state.<br>

 While in play mode, if the user pushes the "1-2" button (change tape play direction), this is detected and the CALL output is activated.<br>